Skip to main content

 NBN will release their new high-speed upgrades in September 2025.
 Follow along as we give you all the details you need to be ready.

 Full fibre upgrade T&Cs: Additional external costs may apply.
 Currently only available for eligible residential customers with a FTTN or FTTC connection.
-Customers must sign up to an eligible high-speed plan when upgrading.
+Customers must sign up to an eligible plan when upgrading.
 Offer subject to service qualification for nbn® FTTP upgrade.
-Not available at all premises .
-Current eligible nbn® plans are from 100/20 or higher.
+Not available at all premises.
+Eligible nbn® plans for FTTN/B customers are from 500/50 or higher.
+Eligible nbn® plans for FTTC customers are from 12/1 or higher.
 All prices subject to change without notice.
 Actual speeds may vary due to external factors including in-building wiring.

 Christmas is coming early this year!
 Well, at least we think so.